 Best for: A traditional tearoom

-If you’re a fan of simple, substantial eats like cheese, beans or eggs on toast, or a ‘full works’ English breakfast, this place will set you up well for a day of sightseeing or rambling among the Cotswolds countryside.
+If you’re a fan of simple, substantial eats like cheese, beans or eggs on toast, or a ‘full works’ English breakfast, then I’d recommend this place.
+It’ll set you up well for a day of sightseeing or rambling among the Cotswolds countryside.

 9. Cotswold Barn, Moreton-in-Marsh